wendyverdonk93/docs/content/api/payment_methods/post-order-dirdeb.md

 {{< /code-block >}}
 {{< description >}}
-## SEPA Direct Debit
+## Direct Debit (SEPA)
 ### Redirect
-When submitting a [SEPA Direct Debit](https://www.ecb.europa.eu/paym/integration/retail/sepa/html/index.en.html), the transaction data is checked.
+When submitting a [Direct Debit](https://www.ecb.europa.eu/paym/integration/retail/sepa/html/index.en.html), the transaction data is checked.

 * If approved, we return the status `initialized`.
 * After midnight, the transaction will be forwarded to our bank and the status changes to `uncleared`.
 * Once the funds are received on our bank account, the status changes to `completed`.

-* All parameters shown are required field(s) for a SEPA _Redirect_ Direct Debit transaction.
+* All parameters shown are required field(s) for a _Redirect_ Direct Debit transaction.

 | Parameter                      | Type      | Description                                                                             |
 |--------------------------------|-----------|-----------------------------------------------------------------------------------------|